JulioG927/optimization-umg/README.md

-# Welcome to the class of optimization at UMG
+# Welcome to the class of Optimization at UMG
 In this repository you can find the related homeworks and activities of the lecture